4.4 Constructed Response Strategy

 How professional responsibilities show up in CR writing

-The responsibilities and family topics from this chapter are useful written-response anchors.
-If a scenario involves a safety disclosure, your rationale should mention reporting and student safety.
+The responsibilities and family topics from this chapter make excellent rationales.
+If a scenario involves a safety disclosure, mention reporting and student safety.
 If it involves a family meeting and language access, include qualified interpretation.
 If it involves a disability plan, mention implementing current supports and collaborating with the team.
-If it involves assessment, explain validity and access.
+If it involves assessment, address validity and access.
+A constructed response should sound like a teacher who can act on Monday morning: name the first action, the people to involve, the data to use, and the reason it helps the student.

 A constructed-response prompt asks for one instructional strategy and one way to monitor whether it works.
 Which outline is strongest?